This Is The Best Time To Water Grass!

 Perhaps the most important reason to water early in the day is to help prevent fungal diseases.
 When grass blades stay wet for too long, they are more susceptible to infections from various lawn diseases.
 Watering in the morning gives the grass blades enough time to dry out before nightfall, which is when fungal diseases are most active.

-Avoid Watering During The Afternoon
+Avoid Lawn Watering During The Afternoon

 Daytime watering is not the absolute worst thing you can do for your lawn, but it is not nearly as beneficial as early morning watering.
 The main problem with watering during the day is that temperatures are warmer.
 Watering your lawn when it’s too hot is wasteful because of how quickly the water will evaporate.
 This often leads to people overcompensating by applying more water than they should and killing their lawns.